 Samples’ Stages and Environments: (Information will be published soon)

-The hard work of those who are involved in the design, constructions of the beamline at SESAME site is strongly appreciated.
+The hard work of those who are involved in the design, constructions and installation of the MS beamline at SESAME site is strongly appreciated.

 We would like also to thank DECTRIS Company for offering a Pilatus 300K detector, especially Dr. Dubravka Sisak Jung for her efforts to the make this donation possible.